viniciuskloppel/kite/README.md

 ## makeTokenMint - Create a new token

-Creates a new SPL token with specified parameters
+Creates a new SPL token with specified parameters.

 Returns: `Promise<Address>`